Gallery

 Pokemon Tournament Shirley Library.

-A whole lot of Pokemon community fun happening on a regular basis at the Shirley Library.
-Pokemon has always had strong following in this community and now the Library hosts regular VGC tournaments here on a monthly basis.
+A whole lot of Pokémon community fun is happening on a regular basis at the Shirley Library.
+Pokémon has always had a strong following in this community, and now the Library hosts regular VGC tournaments here on a monthly basis.
 Loads of fun and a friendly, welcoming environment to compete.
 These are sanctioned events run by enthusiastic staff here.
 Anyone is able to enter.

 Te Ōtautahi Ace – Valorant tournament 2022.

-2022 High School Valorant Exhibition match run by local esports caster Reuben “Oparer” Roberts with Tautoko – support from gaming organisations Ngāti Gaming, Digital Natives Academy, Esports Ōtautahi as well as all the excellent volunteers from the NZMA esports course.
+2022 High School Valorant Exhibition match run by local esports caster Reuben “Oparer” Roberts with Tautoko – support from gaming organisations Ngāti Gaming, Digital Natives Academy, Esports Ōtautahi, as well as all the excellent volunteers from the NZMA esports course.
 This Tournament was held at Te Hāpua Halswell Centre.
-Along with the Valorant Tournament Library staff ran a Beat Sabre competition whilst the UCGG University of Canterbury Gaming Guild ran a Rocket League LAN in the the Library PC Lab.
-Amazingly at the end of the day it was a yr 9 Valorant Team from Christchurch Boys High playing off against a University team in the finals.
-Narrow win to the UC team but an incredible effort from such as young CBHS team.
+Along with the Valorant Tournament Library, staff ran a Beat Sabre competition whilst the UCGG University of Canterbury Gaming Guild ran a Rocket League LAN in the Library PC Lab.
+Amazingly, at the end of the day, it was a Year 9 Valorant Team from Christchurch Boys’ High playing off against a University team in the finals.
+Narrow win to the UC team, but an incredible effort from such a young CBHS team.
 A great day.

 2022 NZMA Valorant Exhibition Match